 Amp up the luscious texture of bloomy and washed rind wheels.

 Think of this technique like baked brie, but for summertime.
-Use a relatively young wheel of bloomy rind cheese like Sharon Creek Brie or Trillium, or goat’s milk varieties like Sheldrake Moon or Spruce Reserve.
+Use a relatively young wheel of bloomy rind cheese like Petite Camembert, or goat’s milk varieties Spruce Reserve.
 You want a whole small wheel, not an already-cut wedge.
 Stash it in your Cheese Grotto until you’re ready to go.

 Get the grill up to a sizzling medium-high, hot enough to gently char the rind of the cheese but not so hot the whole thing melts completely.
 Brush both sides of the wheel with melted butter or olive oil, then place it on the cleaned and oiled grill rack with tongs.
 After 1-2 minutes, carefully flip the wheel, then give another 1-2 minutes to the second side.
 Use the tongs and a flat metal spatula to quickly remove the wheel from the grill.
 The rind will have a little char and the interior will be soft, gooey, and spreadable.

 Treat grilling cheeses like the savory proteins they are.

 Some cheeses were made to put straight onto the grill (or, if you’re cooking inside, a ripping hot cast-iron pan.)

 Cheeses like halloumi (make it from scratch here!) from Cyprus and tangy kefyatori from Greece have such a high melting point that you can grill or sear the exterior to a crisp, savory golden-brown—and the interior gets squeaky, warm, and tender rather than melting away.
 A wide range of Latin American cheeses, like queso panela, queso blanco, queso de frier, and varieties simply labeled queso para la parrilla (cheese for the grill) are great for this too.